1EdTech/openbadges-specification/proposals/README.md

 ## Before you start your proposal

-LTI is a widely adopted specification, and as such, gets a lot of requests for new features to be added.
-Before you create a proposal, there are a few steps you need to follow.
-This is to make sure that all proposals fit well with LTI and that we don't end up with multiple features trying to solve the same problem.

 Open Badges is a stable and widely adopted specification.
 Before adding new features the workgroup must go through a process of documenting

 - Create a ticket to pitch your idea to the Open Badges working group.
 The ticket needs to be created in the [openbadges-specification](https://github.com/IMSGlobal/openbadges-specification/issues/new) repository.